DirectRTX/Simple-Ad-Network/README.md

 You can enter whatever you want as the `Title`.
 For the URL, enter this: `http://example.com/cron.php?secretkey=XXXXX`

+You will need replace `example.com` with your domain name.
+And replace `XXXXX` with whatever you set the `cron_key` variable to in your `config.php` file.
+A secret key is set to prevent anyone from running your cron job whenever they want to.

 ## Holy Shit!
 It's All Setup!

 You are now the proud owner of a fully functioning ad network.
 And not just any network.
 One that's going to handle an unlimited amount of traffic for you and cost you less than $10/month.
 You will literally be able to handle more traffic than some networks that are running hundreds of ad servers.
 It doesn't get any better than that.